bdeggleston/kickboxerdb-prototype/README.md

 kickboxerdb-prototype
 =====================

-Prototyped masterless, clustered redis clone.
+Masterless, clustered redis clone prototype.
 Built in python

+Only the network layer has been implemented.
+It is complete with the exception of updating nodes with data written while unreachable